Hari Nef

 Hari Nef (born October 21, 1992) is an American actress, model, and writer.
-Nef's breakthrough role was Gittel in the Amazon original series Transparent, for which she was nominated for a SAG award in 2016.
+Nef's breakthrough role was Gittel in the Amazon original series Transparent, for which she was nominated for a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2016.

 She made her runway debut at New York Fashion Week Spring 2015, walking for both Hood By Air and Eckhaus Latta, and subsequently became the first openly transgender woman signed to IMG Models.
 She became the first openly transgender woman to appear on the cover of a major British magazine.
-Nef has written on a breadth of topics from fine art and film to sex, gender, and transgender identity.
+Nef has written on a range of topics from fine art and film to sex, gender, and transgender identity.
 She lives and works in New York City.

 Early life and education

 Hari Nef was born in Philadelphia into a Jewish family.
 Her parents are David Neff, an advertising executive, and Robin Clebnik.
 Her parents divorced when she was two and she was raised by her mother in Newton, Massachusetts.
+She attended Newton South High School and was part of the school's South Stage program.

 Nef graduated from Columbia University in May 2015 with a degree in theater.